valitydev/bouncer-2/README.md

 ## Things to keep in mind

 * When upgrading service to a newer Erlang OTP release please be aware of potential breakages in `bouncer_audit_log` not strictly related to usual API deprecations and removals which is an essintial part of a release.
-That is because this module relies on some OTP libraries' interal implementation details.
+That is because this module relies on some OTP libraries' internal implementation details.
 See module-level notes for additional details.